 This is a great way to drive traffic to your site.
 If you have a tutorial or tips on a specific topic, adding text and using multiple images can attract potential readers to click on that pin and learn more.
 Canva is free and is super easy to use.
-I also create simple mood boards using this app.
+I use Canva to create mood boards as well.

 My best blog posts and social media posts usually involve professional photographs of a project or space.
 If you can budget for a photographer once a quarter, I would recommend it.
 With some planning, you can come up with a handful of spaces, projects and headshots for the photographer to take and have a file of beautiful images to use!

 I also use free editing apps like Lightroom to improve the look of my images.
 There are pre-made filters that you can purchase as well to achieve a similar look with all of your images.
 I have three filters that I use to keep my Instagram grid pretty consistent with the look and it saves me so much time with editing!

 Leverage Affiliate Links